top of page

 Layout & wiring assembly

-The HEF4538 pulse generator and supply fuses are on the timing pcb the opposite end of the box.
+The HEF4538 pulse generator and supply fuses are at the opposite end of the box.

 The MOSFET gate is the outermost pin and is wired to its PRO2 gate resistor that runs down the outside length of its MOSFET, where it meets its TC4422 driver output pin.
-The gate resistor is two PRO2s in parallel, forming 5Ω.
+The gate resistor is two 10Ω PRO2s in parallel, forming 5Ω.
 Others may be paralleled later to fine tune.

 9 turns of Kanthal A-1 are wound around the 1.2mm diameter ceramic rod and pushed together.